Build a Bluebird House and Reduce Insect Pests In Your Garden the Lazy Way

 You need a 1” x 6” x 4’ board for each birdhouse.
 The actual dimensions of a regular 1” x 6” planed board are 3/4″ x 5 1/2″.
 Check your dimensions before you start the project and adjust the measurements so that your birdhouse comes out of one board.

-3/4″ finishing nails (for the little strips)
+- 3/4″ finishing nails (for the little strips)

-1 1/2” finishing nails (for building the bird house)
+- 1 1/2” finishing nails (for building the birdhouse)

-1 1/2″ regular nail (for the door to rest on – this nail needs to have a head on it)
+- 1 1/2″ regular nail (for the door to rest on – this nail needs to have a head-on it)

-1 1/4″ screws (to attach the bird house to the support wood)
+- 1 1/4″ screws (to attach the birdhouse to the support wood)

-1 1/2″ screws (to attach the support wood to the pole or post)
+- 1 1/2″ screws (to attach the support wood to the pole or post)

-1/4″ twist drill bit
+- 1/4″ twist drill bit

-1 1/2″ Forstner bit
+- 1 1/2″ Forstner bit

-This is the general pattern I followed for the pieces of the bird house.
+This is the general pattern I followed for the pieces of the birdhouse.

-A bird house is a basic box, with a wall that can be removed for cleaning, and a hole for the birds to enter.
-This post tells you how I made the bird house.
+Have fun and let’s make a birdhouse.
+A birdhouse is a basic box, with a wall that can be removed for cleaning, and a hole for the birds to enter.
+This post tells you how I made the birdhouse.
 There are many different ways to do the same thing.
 If you like screws rather than nails then you can use screws to build the box.

 You do not have to use a table saw.
-A band saw, mitre saw, circular saw, and hand saw are all options.
+A band saw mitre saw, circular saw and hand saw are all options.
 You can substitute other tools as you think appropriate.

 Cutting out the parts of your Bluebird house